box/developer.box.com/content/guides/mobile/android/install.md

 <Message type='warning'>
-As of May 31, 2023 Android SDK is no longer be supported.
+As of May 31, 2023 Android SDK is no longer supported.
 You can still use your existing Android SDK applications with no impact, but you won't receive new features, updates, or bug fixes.